uynguyen/uynguyen.github.io/source/_posts/Best-practice-iOS-background-processing-Background-App-Refresh-Task.md

         }
     }

     @available(iOS 13.0, *)
     func scheduleBackgroundProcessing() {
         let request = BGProcessingTaskRequest(identifier: appProcessingTaskId)
-        request.requiresNetworkConnectivity = true // Need to true if your task need to network process.
-Defaults to false. request.requiresExternalPower = true // Need to true if your task requires a device connected to power source.
+        request.requiresNetworkConnectivity = true // Set to true if your task needs network access.
+Defaults to false. request.requiresExternalPower = true // Set to true if your task requires the device to be connected to a power source.
 Defaults to false.

         request.earliestBeginDate = Date(timeIntervalSinceNow: 5 * 60) // Process after 5 minutes.